Maps4HTML/web-map-doc/docs/api/map-extent-api.md

 ### extent

-Read-only.
-Returns the upper left and lower right coordinates of the extent's minimum bounding rectangle as an object value.
+`HTMLExtentElement.extent` provides READ-ONLY access to the top left and bottom right coordinates of the layer's minimum bounding rectangle as an object value.

 ```console
 > let f = document.querySelector('map-extent')